kapitanov/git-todo/website/docs/docs/quickstart.md

     ```bash
     $ git todo add "Write some code"
-    Added new TODO item: "Write some code"
+    Added a new TODO item: [e885a108] "Write some code"

     $ git todo add "Write tests for the code"
-    Added new TODO item: "Write tests for the code"
+    Added a new TODO item: [22daeee9] "Write tests for the code"

     $ git todo add "Update documentation"
-    Added new TODO item: "Update documentation"
+    Added a new TODO item: [6b64213b] "Update documentation"

     $ git todo add "Check if everything works"
-    Added new TODO item: "Check if everything works"
+    Added a new TODO item: [895a7c28] "Check if everything works"
     ```

 5. Now you may work on your tasks.